-THE THREE STEPS usually delineated upon the carpet^o Master's are emblematical of the three principal stages of human life: Youth, Manhood, and Age.
-In Youth, as Entered Apprentices, we ought industriously to occupy our minds in the attainment of useful knowledge; in Manhood, as Fellow Crafts, we should apply our knowledge to the discharge of our respective duties to God, our neighbor, and ourselves, so that in Age, as Master Masons, we may enjoy the happy reflection consequent on a well spent life and die in the hope of a glorious immortality. ^OCARPET as used here refers to a piece of cloth on which is painted the emblems of the degrees.
+THE THREE STEPS usually delineated upon the Master's carpet[©] are emblematical of the three principal stages of human life: Youth, Manhood, and Age.
+In Youth, as Entered Apprentices, we ought industriously to occupy our minds in the attainment of useful knowledge; in Manhood, as Fellow Crafts, we should apply our knowledge to the discharge of our respective duties to God, our neighbor, and ourselves, so that in Age, as Master Masons, we may enjoy the happy reflection consequent on a well spent life and die in the hope of a glorious immortality.

+OCARPET as used here refers to a piece of cloth on which is painted the emblems of the degrees.

-THE POT OF INCENSE is an emblem of a pure heart, which is always an acceptable sacrifice to Deity; and as this glows with fervent heat, so should our hearts continually glow with gratitude to the great and beneficent Author of our existence for the manifold blessings and comforts we enjoy.
-THE BEE HIVE is an emblem of industry and recommends the practice of that virtue to all created beings, from the highest seraph in heaven to the lowest reptile of the dust.
-It teaches us that as we came into the world rational and intelligent beings, so we should ever be industrious ones, never sitting down contented while our fellow creatures around us are in want, especially when it is in our power to relieve them without inconvenience to ourselves.
+THE POT OF INCENSE

+is an emblem of a pure heart, which is always an acceptable sacrifice to Deity; and as this glows with fervent heat, so should our hearts continually glow with gratitude to the great and beneficent Author of our existence for the manifold blessings and comforts we enjoy.

+THE BEE HIVE

+teaches us that as we came into the world rational and intelligent beings, so we should ever be industrious ones, never sitting down contented while our fellow creatures around us are in want, especially when it is in our power to relieve them without inconvenience ourselves.
 THE BOOK OF CONSTITUTIONS GUARDED BY THE TILER'S SWORD reminds us that we should ever be watchful and guarded in our thoughts, words and actions, particularly when before the uninitiated, ever bearing in remembrance those truly Masonic virtues, silence and circumspection.
 THE SWORD POINTING TO THE NAKED HEART demonstrates that justice will sooner or later overtake us; and although our thoughts, words, and actions may be hidden from the eyes of man, yet that ALL-SEEING EYE whom the SUN, MOON, and STARS obey and under whose watchful care even COMETS perform their stupendous revolutions, pervades the inmost recesses of the human HEART and will reward us according to our merits.
 THE ANCHOR AND ARK are emblems of a well grounded Hope and a well spent life.
-They are emblematical of that divine Ark which safely wafts us over this tempestuous sea of troubles, and that Anchor, which shall safely moor us in a peaceful harbor where the wicked cease from troubling and the weary shall find rest was the invention of our ancient friend and brother, the great PYTHAGORAS, who, in his travels through Asia, Africa, and Europe, was initiated into several orders of priesthood and raised to the sublime degree of Master Mason.
-This wise philosopher enriched his mind abundantly in a general knowledge of things, especially in Geometry.
-On this subject he drew out many problems and theorems; and among the most distinguished he erected this, when in the joy of his heart, he exclaimed, Eureka! in the Grecian language signifying, I have found it; and upon the discovery of which he is said to have sacrificed a hecatomb.
-It teaches Masons to be general lovers of the arts and sciences.
-THE HOUR GLASS is an emblem of human life.
-Behold! how swiftly the sands run and how rapidly our lives are drawing to a close.
-We cannot, without astonishment, behold the little particles, which are contained in this machine, how they pass away almost imperceptibly, and yet, to our surprise, in the short space of an hour they are all exhausted.
-Thus wastes man.
-Today he puts forth the tender leaves of hope; tomorrow blossoms and bears his blushing honors thick upon him; the next day comes a frost which nips the shoot; and when he thinks his greatness is still aspiring, he falls like autumn leaves to enrich our mother earth.
+They are emblematical of that divine Ark which safely wafts us over this tempestuous sea of troubles, and that Anchor, which shall safely moor us in a peaceful harbor where the wicked cease from troubling and the weary shall find rest.